anderseknert/nginx-tls-terminator/README.md

 Features:
 * Small single-purpose container at ~9 MB with minimal configuration needed.
 * Does not require root privileges and runs as non-root user by default.
 Runs with strictest `securityContext` configured on container.
+* Running with a read-only root filesystem as easy as mounting a volume on `/tmp`.
 * Exposed TLS port as well as target upstream port configurable through environment variables.

 ## Usage instructions